YichaoOU/HemTools/docs/content/NGS_pipelines/idr_peaks.rst

 Input
 ^^^^^

 Please provide the file location to bam files.
 For single-end data, please use raw bam file (e.g., *.markdup.bam).
-For paired-end data, please use uniquely mapped de-duplicated bam file (e.g., *.rmdup.uq.bam)
+For paired-end data, please use uniquely mapped de-duplicated bam file (e.g., *.rmdup.uq.bam).

+.. note:: Currently, this pipeline doesn't support running multiple samples at the same time.
+If you have multiple samples, you need to provide the following input files seperately.

 ** R1 Input **